-6 Sonfield, Social and Economic Benefits, supra note 5, at 29 ("Planning, delaying and spacing one's children generally appear to help women achieve their career goals"); Martha J. Bailey, et al., Recent Evidence on the Broad Benefits of Reproductive Health Policy, J. Policy Analysis & Mgmt.
-888, 894 (July 2013) ("[I]ncreasing access to contraception and legal abortion has had large and enduring effects on the material resources of families and children and has promoted the economic equality of women.").
+6 Sonfield, Social and Economic Benefits, supra note 5, at 29 ("Planning, delaying and spacing one's children generally appear to help women achieve their career goals"); Martha J. Bailey et al., Recent Evidence on the Broad Benefits of Reproductive Health Policy, J. Policy Analysis & Mgmt.
+888, 894 (July 2013) ("[I]ncreasing access to contraception and legal abortion has had access to effective and affordable contraception has served as a catalyst of opportunity" and revolutionized expectations about women's "educational and career prospects and their roles in the home and workplace."7 The "weight of the evidence across numerous studies shows significant employment and educational gains have followed directly from women's ability to better time their entry into parenthood[.]"8 large and enduring effects on the material resources of families and children and has promoted the economic equality of women.").